Angela, can I see Rome in two days?

 Booking a hotel near the Vatican will make it easier to reach your first sight early and without having to use public transport.

-Read everything about our experience alone in the Vatican museums with LivTours!
+Read everything about our experience alone in the Sistine Chapel with LivTours!

 St. Peter’s Square and Basilica